Understanding Intrinsic Robustness Using Label Uncertainty: Measuring Concentration with Label Uncertainty Constraints

-where $T$ stands for the complexity of $\cG$ and $\cS_T$ denotes a set of samples with size $m(T)$ (see the formal argument of \eqref{eq:actual convergence} and its proof in Appendix \ref{sec:proof remark generalization concentration}).
+where $T$ stands for the complexity of $\cG$ and $\cS_T$ denotes a set of samples of size $m(T)$.
+Appendix \ref{sec:proof remark generalization concentration} provides a formal argument and proof for \eqref{eq:actual convergence}.
 It is worth noting that \eqref{eq:actual convergence} suggests that if we increase both the complexity of the collection of subsets $\cG$ and the number of samples used for the empirical estimation, the optimal value of the empirical concentration problem \eqref{eq:empirical opt concentration label uncertainty} will converge to the actual concentration function with an error limit of $\delta_\eta/\alpha$ on parameter $\gamma$.
-That said, when the difference between the empirical label distribution $\hat\eta(\cdot)$ and the underlying label distribution $\eta(\cdot)$ is negligible, it is guaranteed that the optimal value of \eqref{eq:empirical opt concentration label uncertainty} converges to that of \eqref{eq:opt concentration label uncertainty} asymptoptically. \end{remark}
+When the difference between the empirical label distribution $\hat\eta(\cdot)$ and the underlying label distribution $\eta(\cdot)$ is negligible, it is guaranteed that the optimal value of \eqref{eq:empirical opt concentration label uncertainty} asymptoptically converges to that of \eqref{eq:opt concentration label uncertainty}. \end{remark}